Home Work in Australia How to Claim your Superannuation – Leaving Australia

 ⚠️ Don’t include DASP in your tax return: DASP does not form part of your assessable income for Australian tax purposes.

-Don’t confuse Superannuation and Tax Return
+Don’t Confuse Superannuation with Tax Return

 FAQ